Pensacola Beach, Florida: Hurricanes

 As a community located on a low-lying barrier island, Pensacola Beach is vulnerable to hurricanes.
 Landfalling storms have been known to drive storm surge over the island, damaging or destroying man-made structures and causing beach erosion.
 In 1995, two hurricanes made landfall on the island.
 Hurricane Erin made landfall in August, and Hurricane Opal blasted the island just two months later, leveling some dunes and destroying a number of homes.

 On September 16, 2004, Hurricane Ivan devastated the Pensacola Beach area, destroying more than 650 homes and damaging many others.
 Ivan was the last hurricane to make Florida landfall in 2004, one of the most destructive hurricane seasons in decades.

 On July 10, 2005, Hurricane Dennis made landfall between Pensacola Beach and eastern Navarre Beach.
-However, as with Erin several years earlier, the damage on Pensacola Beach was not nearly as extensive as predicted.
+However, as with Erin almost a decade earlier, the damage on Pensacola Beach was not nearly as extensive as predicted.

 In 2020, Pensacola Beach took the brunt of the storm from Hurricane Sally, seeing widespread wind damage, storm surge flooding, and over 20 inches (510 mm) of rainfall.
 A section of the Pensacola Bay Bridge (known to locals as the Three Mile Bridge) was destroyed during Hurricane Sally.

 The island has been subject to mandatory evacuation orders during some of these hurricanes.